oracle-devrel/technology-engineering/data-platform/exadata-cloud-at-customer/exacc-value/exacc-healthcheck/healthcheck-awr-dump/README.md

         Enter value for num_days: [DAYS]

-- Define the snapshots range for AWR data to be extracted by specifying a beginning and ending Snapshot Id
+- Define the snapshot range for AWR data to be extracted by specifying a beginning and ending Snapshot Id

         -- For example, to select a snapshot with a snapshot Id of 20 as the beginning snapshot, and the snapshot with a snapshot Id of 30 as the ending snapshot, enter 20 for [x] and 30 for [y].